ionicc/Youtube-mp3-downloader-light/README.md

 ### Windows:

-1. Download the [youtube-dl.exe](https://yt-dl.org/latest/youtube-dl.exe) file and place it in your cloned directory
+1. Clone and extract the repository

 2. Run the ytd.py file